About Blue Marine Foundation (BLUE)

 Overfishing poses a huge threat to our oceans.
 We define a sustainable fishery as one that allows for the regeneration of habitats and fish stocks including non-target species, that extracts fewer fish than are replenished naturally, and that does so in a non-destructive manner.

-- If you eat seafood, ensure it’s caught sustainably – avoid threatened species and those caught by dredgers and bottom-trawlers.
-Based in the UK?
-Try this guide: MCS Good Fish Guide
+- If you eat seafood, ensure it is caught sustainably – avoid threatened species and those caught by dredgers and bottom-trawlers.
+You can ask your fishmonger or try this guide: MCS Good Fish Guide

 What can you do to help protect the ocean?